10 great places to spend New Year's Eve

 If you don't feel like jamming into Times Square with around 1 million other folks, here are some other options:

 -- Head to Grand Army Plaza, which is just off Prospect Park in Brooklyn, for fireworks and fun.
-You need to arrive early for the best views. -- If you're 21 or older, try your luck at Resorts World Casino, the only casino in the city.
-Near JFK Airport, it traditionally throws a blow-out NYE party.
+You need to arrive early for the best views. -- If you're 21 or older, try your luck at Resorts World Casino, the only casino in the city limits.
+Near JFK Airport, it traditionally throws a blow-out NYE party. -- Head to the Throgs Neck neighborhood of the Bronx and welcome 2020 at the annual party at Marina del Rey. $185 per person buys you lobster, Champagne and an unparalleled view of the Manhattan skyline.

 10. Las Vegas

-Note: This article was lasted updated in December 2019.